UserStack/ustackd/README.md

     # The backend to use
     backend = sqlite

+    # path to folder where pid file can be stored
+    ; pid-path = /var/run

     [syslog]
     # which syslog facility should be used
     facility = 3 # (system daemons)